 Getting to Serra Cafema is a tough journey.
-Hundreds of square kilometres of mountains and desert surround the camp and no roads cross this vast and desolate country.
-The only way of making the crossing is an arduous flight on a bumpy light plane.
-It may be one of the remotest destinations in all of Africa—but reaching it is worth every effort.
+Hundreds of square kilometres of mountains and desert surround the camp and no permanent roads cross this part of the country.
+The only way of travelling here is an arduous flight on a bumpy light plane.
+It may be one of the remotest luxury camps in all of Africa—but reaching it is worth every effort.

 We flew from Sossusvlei, first over Namibia’s long Skeleton Coast and then the colossal Haartman’s Valley.
 The flights took about three hours and were followed by one more hour driving along the dry and flat valley and rugged mountain ravines—to finally descend down to the lush banks of Kunene River.

 River at the world’s end

-Kunene flows along the northernmost end of Namibia, forming a natural border with the troubled Angola.
-As the only permanent river in this part of Africa it cuts through the Namib desert and mountains like a glittering ribbon of life, entirely at odds with the surrounding desert wasteland.
+Kunene flows along the northernmost end of Namibia, forming a natural border with Angola.
+As the only permanent river in this part of Africa, it cuts through the Namib desert and mountains like a glittering ribbon of life, entirely at odds with the surrounding desert wasteland.

-The most astonishing here are the extreme contrasts.
+The most astonishing thing about this place is the extreme contrasts.
 The lunar landscapes of sand dunes and scorched black rock meet the wild greenery on the banks of the river.
 The lush foliage is full of the twittering, chirping birds, yet the surrounding desert has more than plenty of evidence of the deadly conditions for zebras and even oryxes, otherwise so well adapted to the desert life.

 Yet perhaps the most remarkable discovery here is the Serra Cafema Camp itself.